This is Rehab Day 15:

 But she’s already lost in her world of Wu Tang Clan.

-You wonder if you even mean it:
+I wonder if I even mean what I’ve said:

 The Truth About Being A Millennial Drunk: